University of California, Santa Barbara: Other rankings

 U.S. News & World Reports 2016 rankings placed UCSB's graduate programs in Materials Engineering and Chemical Engineering the second and ninth best in the U.S., respectively; graduate school Physics was ranked 10th best, including the fifth-best program for Condensed Matter Physics, seventh-best program for Quantum Physics, seventh-best program for Elementary Particles/Field/String Theory, and eighth-best program for Cosmology/Relativity/Gravity.
 In terms of the social sciences, UCSB's graduate program in Sociology is ranked first for research in sex and gender, and the History department is ranked seventh for women's history.

 In 2015, QS World University Rankings ranked UCSB 129th in the world.

 Forbes magazine ranked the university 24th in the nation (and 5th best public university) in 2024.
 This ranking focuses mainly on net positive financial impact, in contrast to other rankings, and generally ranks liberal arts colleges above most research universities.

 PayScale's 2015–16 College Salary Report (ranking universities in terms of graduates' salary potential), UCSB came in first in computer science, seventh in engineering, 14th in Humanities, and 30th in Social Sciences.

 UCSB was ranked third in The Princeton Reviews 2015 list of top party schools.

+In the Anti-Defamation League’s Campus Antisemitism Report Card, UCSB was assigned one of the lowest grades among 135 institutions assessed, reflecting serious deficiencies in administrative actions, campus conduct and climate, and support for Jewish student life.